CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

 ### Programming languages - Python
 #### How do you use a dictionary in Python?

-    # 1. Declaring a dictionary: key-value pair, immutable types, using {} brackets
-        my_dictionary = {} -> This will be and empty dictionary
-    # dictionary can be created using the dict() method:
-        my_dictionary = dict({1:'rose',2:'pan'})

-    # 2. adding/updating items:
-        my_dictionary['first_name'] = "Balogh"
-    # this syntax will add the new item to the dictionary if the key does not exist already, if it does exist, it will update the value with "Balogh"

-    # 3. removing items:
-    # Two ways of removing items : Whenever you remove item first you look for the key you would like to remove
-        del my_dictionary['first_name']
-    # it will remove the matches for first_name variable and remove all of its occurences.
-It will raise KeyError if the key does not exist
-        my_dictionary.pop(first_name, None)
-    # It will do the same, but has 2 attributes.
-First is the key you are looking for , second one is the a value that should be returned if the key is not found.
-    # all the items can be deleted from a dictionary at once using clear() method on the dictionary

-    # 4. accessing elements:
-        my_dictionary['first_name'] or my_dictionary[1] or my_dictionary.get(1) -> all will result in getting the key and value of the first element of the dictionary

-    # 6. Iteration:
-    # Either using a for loop, or with the keys() and items() method:
-        for key in my_dictionary:
-            print(key)
-    # loop will return all the keys and their values as accessing the key in a dictionary will always get the value
-        my_items = my_dictionary.items()
-        print(my_items)
-    # items() method will return a new view of the dictionaries items
-    # if you just need to work with the keys of a dictionary, then you can use .keys(), which is a method that returns a new view object containing the dictionary’s keys
-        keys = my_dictionary.keys()
-    # it’s also common to only use the values to iterate through a dictionary in Python.
-One way to do that is to use .values(), which returns a view with the values of the dictionary
-        values = my_dictionary.values()
+    my_dict = {'a': 1, 'b': 2, 'c': 3}
+    my_dict = dict(a=1, b=2, c=3)

 #### What does it mean that an object is immutable in Python?

-    Most of the python objects are immuteable, like booleans,integers,floats,strigns,tuples.The definition  for immutable is : An immutable object is an object whose value cannot change.
+   An immutable object is an object whose value cannot change.
    An object created and given a value is assigned some space in memory.
    The variable name bound to the object points to that place in memory.

 #### What is conditional expression in Python?

-    Conditional expressions are operators that evaluate something based on a condition being True or False. for ex: min = a if a < b else b
+    Conditional expressions are operators that evaluate something based on a condition being True or False. conditional expressions are if,else,elif
+    for ex: min = a if a < b else b

 #### What are different types of arguments in Python?

-    1.default arguments def greet(name,msg):
-    2.keyword arguments def greet(name = "Bruce",msg = "Hello there")
-    3.positional arguments def greet("Bruce", msg="HelloThere")
-    4.arbitrary positional arguments
-    5.arbitrary keyword arguments
+    1.default arguments (assigning default values with =) 2.keyword arguments (assigning values, disregarding argument positions) 3.arbitrary arguments (using packing/unpacking with *, **)

 #### What is variable shadowing? (context: variable scope)

     Variable shadowing is when you have a variable declaired in a certain scope such as method or a class, has the same name as a variable declared in the outer/global scope.
 This is known as name masking at the level of identifiers.
 The outer scope is shadowed by the variable in the inner scope, and the inner variable is is masking the outer indentifier.

 #### What can happen if you try to delete/drop/add an item from a List, while you are iterating over it in Python?

+    If you delete/drop an item from a list while iterating over it, the results will be inaccurate, due to the changed contents , the loop will skip some elements and/or end If we add to the list while iterating over it, it could result in an infinite loop.

 #### What is the "golden rule" of variable scoping in Python (context: LEGB)?
 What is the lifetime of variables?

     The LEBG rule is a kind of name lookup procedure, which determines the order in which Python looks up names.

-For example, if you reference a given name, then Python will look that name up sequentially in the local, enclosing, global, and built-in scope.
-If the name exists, then you’ll get the first occurrence of it.
-Otherwise, you’ll get an error.
+    Local: Defined inside function/class
+    Enclosed: Defined inside enclosing functions (nested functions)
+    Global: Defined at the uppermost level
+    Built-in: Reserved names in Python built-in modules

+    Variables have different lifetimes, depending on their definition.
+E.g. a local variable exists as long as the function is being executed.
+    The golden rule means that variables should only be accessible where they are used.
+Avoiding using global variables as much as possible is standard.

 #### What type of elements can a list contain in Python?

-    Lists can contain arbitrary objects.
-Lists can contain strings integers and objects.All items in a list can be the same type, or different.
-Since everything in Python is an object, a list could contain objects such as functions or classes or even modules.
+    Lists can contain any built-in data type.String,integer,boolean,function,classes,modules,etc.

 #### What is slice operator in Python and how to use?